jenkins-x/jx-docs/content/en/v3/develop/create-project/_index.md

 - as you start to import projects which may have their own custom `Dockerfile` or custom charts you can compare your custom chart versus the charts included in the Jenkins X catalog to see how it works. e.g.
   - the way the default pipelines update the image tag on each release to use a versioned image in the helm chart or the
   - how the ingress domain URL is injected into the `Ingress` resource in the helm chart from the environment (preview / staging / production etc) so that the same chart can be deployed into any environment and things just work (with and without TLS)

+For troubleshooting what could be wrong with quickstart/import, refer to this [page](/v3/admin/troubleshooting/quickstart-import/)

 ### Default file layout